 According to the FTC, a plastic that is “biodegradable” must “completely break down and return to nature (i.e., decompose into elements found in nature) within a reasonably short period of time after disposal.”
 There is no set definition for a “reasonably short period of time” and fewer restrictions on what remains after the plastic has broken down.
 For example, it’s considered OK if there are traces of metals or other residue, provided those are naturally found in the environment.
 That’s pretty good, but this also led to a sneaky new term being introduced just to further confuse everyone – “oxo–degradable”.
 In this case, with the addition of a chemical to kick off the degradation process, the plastic will break into microscopic granular or fiber-like fragments.
 In other words, it will disappear to the naked eye, but the microscopic bits and pieces of plastic and potentially hazardous additives live on, like, forever.

 For plastic packaging to be called “compostable”, the FTC states that there must be scientific evidence that it will naturally break down into soil or “hummus” that is safe and usable to fuel the growth of new plants, and it must do so within a verified amount of time.
 Further, it must be fully disclosed under what conditions it will break down.
-For example, most of today’s compostable packaging requires the controlled conditions in a commercial facility to properly compost within the set timeline.
+For example, most of today’s compostable packaging requires the controlled conditions in a commercial composting facility to properly compost within 180 days.

 So, to simplify: